 Portugal is one of the oldest nation-states in Europe, with numerous cultures leaving their mark on the country.
 It left an indelible mark on the Pilots.

-"You go from the U.S., and we're a relatively young country, and you go to Portugal which is one of the oldest countries in Europe, I think, in terms of establishment, just to see the architecture and the beauty… just seeing the influence of all these different cultures is cool."
+"You go from the U.S., and we're a relatively young country, and you go to Portugal which is one of the oldest countries in Europe, in terms of establishment, just to see the architecture and the beauty… just seeing the influence of all these different cultures is cool."
 Zabala said.

 Another highlight of the trip was a beach cleanup along the Atlantic Coast.
 Following a stretch of storms in Portugal, it was an opportunity for the Pilots to provide a service while there, cleaning plastics.